Posts - Bill - HR 2876 University of Utah Research Park Act

 house 04/10/2025 - 119th Congress

-We are working to officially confirm the usage of nearly 594 acres of non-Federal land in Salt Lake City by the University of Utah for its research park and related public purposes, including student housing and transit development, ensuring compliance with existing federal laws.
+We are working to officially confirm that the University of Utah can continue using certain non-Federal land in Salt Lake City for its research park and related purposes, such as student housing and transit development, ensuring these uses are recognized as valid public benefits.

 Congress.gov